Syllabus

 Ethical, Legal, and Policy Foundations of Information Technology

-This is a redesigned version of Information, Ethics, Law, and Policy taught by Steven Jackson to incorporate Problem-Based Learning in its curriculum.
+This is a redesigned version of Information, Ethics, Law, and Policy course that Steven Jackson co-taught with me in Spring 2019 at the Department of Information Science, Cornell University.
+This version includes Problem-Based Learning exercises.

 The Triad of Users, Use, and Technology